windmill-labs/windmilldocs/docs/advanced/3_cli/sync.md

 # Sync

-Syncronizing folders & git repositories to a Windmill instance is made easy using the wmill CLI.
+Synchronizing folders & git repositories to a Windmill instance is made easy using the wmill CLI.
 Syncing operations are behind the `wmill sync` subcommand.

 ## Example Repos